Why Car Insurance Companies Ask About Your Education Level

 • States where it is used have approved its inclusion in rate filings

 The debate ultimately comes down to a tension between actuarial accuracy (pricing everyone precisely based on predicted risk) and social equity (ensuring pricing factors don't disproportionately harm vulnerable groups).
-Regulators in an increasing number of states are coming down on the side of equity.
+Similar debates are playing out around gender-based pricing and credit score use in car insurance.

 If you live in a state where education-based pricing is allowed and you feel the practice is unfair, you can file a complaint with your state's Department of Insurance or contact your state legislature.
 You can also vote with your wallet — by choosing an insurer that doesn't use education as a factor, like State Farm or Allstate.
-Always compare multiple quotes, as many factors shape your final premium beyond education alone.
+Always compare multiple car insurance quotes, as many factors shape your final premium beyond education alone.
+You may also find that your occupation unlocks discounts that more than offset any education-related pricing differences.

 Frequently Asked Questions